South Carolina Criminal Records

 Instant Access to State, County and Municipal Records

-What Defines a Criminal Record in South Carolina?
+What Is A Criminal Record In South Carolina?

-Criminal records provide an official compilation of a person’s criminal history.
-Also known as a rap sheet, they contain information compiled from trial courts, correctional facilities, and law enforcement agencies operating in local, county or state jurisdictions.
+Criminal records in South Carolina provide an official compilation of a person’s criminal history.
+Also known as a rap sheet, criminal records contain information compiled from trial courts, correctional facilities, and law enforcement agencies operating in local, county, or state jurisdictions.
 While the standard for criminal record collection and storage varies from county to county, the majority of South Carolina criminal records are organized in online record depositories maintained by the South Carolina Law Enforcement Division.

 The information provided in a criminal record varies.
 Depending on the subject, some of the information provided in a criminal record may include: